 If you don’t meet any of these conditions, you’ll need to pass the Office québécois de la langue française (OQLF) French exam, a test that evaluates your oral and written skills.

-If you have completed your training outside Quebec and meet all the criteria for obtaining a permit, except for the language requirements, you can obtain a permit on a temporary basis.
-This permit is valid for one year and can be renewed up to three times, subject to OQLF renewal conditions and payment of applicable fees.
+This permit is valid for one year and may be renewed up to three times over a 48-month period, subject to compliance with OQLF renewal conditions and payment of applicable fees.

 The Office québécois de la langue française’s (OQLF) language evaluation is offered to candidates of Quebec’s professional orders.
 This free, three-hour exam assesses your oral and written skills in French.
 The same requirements apply to all professions governed by an order.
 The exam is standardized to ensure that all professionals practicing in Quebec have a sufficient command of the French language to offer their services in accordance with the law.
 The exam is designed to assess your knowledge of French, not your professional skills.